kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 $ gradle katalonCopyDependencies
 ```

-5. The command will display bunch of messages for 10 or 20 seconds, and will finish successfully.
+5. The command will display bunch of messages in 10-20 seconds, and will finish successfully.

 ```
 Deprecated Gradle features were used in this build, making it incompatible with Gradle 7.0.